Waflz/cryptdoor/README.md

 All traffic apart from traffic meterpreter makes are encrypted with AES.
 On top of this all of the imports are randomized, and the script is encrypted with AES and decrypts itself in memory at runtime (taken from pyherion).
+The main body of backdoor code is hosted at a url and download at runtime by the backdoor.py stub.
+This means that the actual backdoor code only exists in the victim memory.

 Usage
 =========